cherchyk/openaidevstarter/README.md

 LangChain has also implemented a couple of strategies for retrieval.

 #### 5. Prompting

-Great list of strategies and tactics for prompting can be found here: https://platform.openai.com/docs/guides/prompt-engineering/strategy-provide-reference-text
+For a comprehensive list of strategies and tactics for prompting, you can refer to the [Prompt Engineering by OpenAI](https://platform.openai.com/docs/guides/prompt-engineering) guide.
+Additionally, you can find a compilation of prompting techniques in one place at the [Prompt Engineering Guide](https://www.promptingguide.ai/).

 ## Orchestration / Agents